 The short answer is no. Breast implants don’t have an “expiration date,” but many factors affect how long implants last.

 What are breast implants made of?

-Breast implants are made of either saline, silicone, or highly cohesive silicone gel.
+Breast implants are made of an outer silicone shell and filled with either saline or silicone gel.
 As the years go by, an implant may rupture or shift, depending on the implant’s shell texture or fill material.
 Saline ruptures are easier to spot as the size of the breast visibly decreases.
 Silicone implant ruptures are not as obvious, often called “silent” ruptures, because the gel stays inside the implant or in the surrounding scar tissue.